 Alvernia University is a major presence in downtown Reading that gives students the opportunity to explore and enjoy a bustling community together.
 With stellar academic programs for business, engineering and technology, e-sports, and more, at Alvernia students have access to the resources and support they need to build their skills and foster strong relationships with mentors and peers.

-Albright College is one of the oldest colleges in the Berks area and is home to innovative programs such as the Science Research Institute program (SRI) that integrates research-based learning in STEM education and offers state-of-the-art scientific summer and after-school programming to middle-and high-school students, encouraging them to take a research-based approach to learning a wide variety of disciplines, from biomedical and agricultural sciences to music and the arts.
+Albright College is one of the oldest colleges in the Berks area and is home to innovative programs such as Total Experience Learning® that integrates research-based learning in all disciplines and offers state-of-the-art summer and after-school programming to middle-and high-school students, encouraging them to take a research-based approach to learning a wide variety of disciplines, from biomedical and agricultural sciences to music and the arts.
 Students of all ages will find an environment at Albright that encourages them to learn enthusiastically.

 Kutztown University has been a fixture of the Greater Reading area since its founding in 1866.
 With a wide array of programs and small class sizes that allow students to receive a more hands-on experience, there’s a good reason that KU is such a staple of the local educational community.